MicroStrategy/rest-api-docs/docs/common-workflows/analytics/project-management/manage-project-settings.md

 Endpoint: [PUT /api/v2/projects/\{projectId}/settings](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/setAllServerSettings)

-This endpoint allows you to access all of the setting values that are available in MicroStrategy REST API.
+This endpoint allows you to access all of the setting values that are available in Strategy REST API.
 In this endpoint, you must provide a complete list of project settings, which is the different from the `PATCH /api/v2/projects/{projectId}/settings` endpoint.
 You can find a list of project settings exposed in REST API via `GET /api/v2/projects/{projectId}/settings/config`.
 You must specify an authorization token in the request header, which can be obtained from `POST /api/auth/login` during [login](#log-in).

 :::tip